Course Number: MTH 243

 Course Activities and Design

-All activities will follow the premise that formal definitions and procedures evolve from the investigation of practical problems.
-Concepts will be introduced using lecture, group activities, calculator programs, and computer laboratory explorations.
+Concepts will be introduced using lecture, group activities, calculator and/or computer programs, and computer laboratory explorations.
 Students will communicate their results orally and in writing.

 Course Content (Themes, Concepts, Issues and Skills)